Advent of Code 2015 - Day 15 - Science for Hungry People

 Part 2

-For part two we are asked to determine what mixture produces the highest cookie score again, expect this time the mixtures calories should equal to 500.
-In a similar manor to part one we can calculate all the possible cookie scores, however, now we only return this score if the calories are equal to 500.
-We can then locate the highest scored cookie from this partial listing to answer part two 🌟.
+For part two, we are asked to determine what mixture produces the highest cookie score again, except this time the mixture’s calories should equal 500.
+In a similar manner to part one, we can calculate all the possible cookie scores; however, now we only return this score if the calories are equal to 500.
+We can then locate the highest-scoring cookie from this partial listing to answer part two 🌟.

 const part2 = (input: string): number => {